marshallswain/feathers-pinia/docs/setup/nuxt3.md

 the ability to leak data between requests.

 Nuxt supports Static Site Generation (SSG), Server-Side Rendering (SSR), and Hybrid Rendering (mixed rendering types).
-The primary difference between setting them up involves the Feathers Client.
+We'll setup a Feathers Client that will work in any mode.
 This example will use `@feathersjs/rest` with `fetch` on the server and `@feathersjs/socketio` in the browser.

 Since we need an SSR-compatible version of `fetch`, we will use [ofetch](/guide/ofetch).